 What most people don’t know is that listening needs are different for each person.

-It’s not enough for an audiologist to check your older adult’s hearing, sell them a hearing aid, and call it a day.
+It’s not enough for an audiologist to check an older adult’s hearing, sell them a hearing aid, and call it a day.
 It’s much more complicated than that.

-We found an article by Senior Planet that clearly explains why helping people hear well is much harder than helping them see well.
+We found an article by Senior Planet that clearly explains why helping people hear well is much harder than assisting them to see well.

 Here, we share essential information from the article.
 Find out: